injoo626/IntroToIM/FinalProject/Journal.md

 The program works again when I unplug the Arduino and plug it in again or when I restart the program.

+[Change in plan]
+- Instead of adding Start button, work more on fixing the error

 ## Upcoming Agenda
 - Try to fix the error